 Lizzie Velasquez – Motivational Speaker

 Lizzie is the living proof that we can turn negativity into a positive ray of sunshine.
 At 17, she came across a Youtube video naming her the “ugliest woman in the world”.
 The comments were downright distressing.
 This experience became an eye-opener for her to become a motivational speaker, and, stand against bullying.
-Now, she is one of the most sought-after motivational speaker with 3 books and a memoir.
+Now, she is one of the most sought-after motivational speakers with 3 books and a memoir.

 Amal Clooney – Lawyer & Activist